OAuth 2.0 & OIDC authentication module for Shiny applications

 tab_title_cleaningOptional cookie Path to scope the browser token cookie.
 By default (

 NULL), the path is fixed to "/" for reliable clearing across route changes.
 Provide an explicit path (e.g., "/app") to narrow the cookie's scope to a sub-route.
+Explicit values must start with/and must not contain semicolons or control characters.
 Note: when the path is "/" and the page is served over HTTPS, the cookie name uses the__Host-prefix (Secure, Path=/) for additional hardening; when the path is not "/", a regular cookie name is used.For apps deployed under nested routes or where the OAuth callback may land on a different route than the initial page, keeping the default (root path) ensures the browser token cookie is available and clearable across app routes.
 If you deliberately scope the cookie to a sub-path, make sure all relevant routes share that prefix.

 SameSite value for the browser-token cookie.
 One of "Strict", "Lax", or "None".
 Defaults to "Strict" for maximum protection against cross-site request forgery.
 Use "Lax" only when your deployment requires the cookie to accompany top-level cross-site navigations (for example, because of reverse-proxy flows), and document the associated risk.
 If set to "None", the cookie will be marked